rbaumgar/cdc-mysql-kafka-postgre/README.md

 The final step is to create a link between Debezium and the MySQL source database.

-As we mentioned in the previous step, we use AMQ Streams custom resources to interact with the Kafka Connect.
+As we mentioned in the previous step, we use AMQ Streams custom resources to interact with Kafka Connect.

 ### Create a KafkaConnector resource